jorger99/QuantSim/README.md

     - wave packet should show static wfn $\Psi(t=0)$

-2) quantsim object fed to playground, experimental & simulation parameters are read, wavefunction is detected and then appropriate TISE is applied
+2) quantsim object fed to playground, experimental & simulation parameters are read, wavefunction is detected and then appropriate TISE is applied.
+Then, since quantsim object now has data for visualizer to plot, feed it into a plotting function and see the results.
-    - honestly, TISE should be established as a property of quantsim obj, determining the correct one would be difficult

-3) quantsim object now has data for visualizer to plot. this is the most difficult part since different quantum problems have different solutions.
     - square well should show an X amount of harmonic modes
     - tunneling particle should show the potential, exponential & harmonic wavefunctions, and transmission/reflection amplitudes
     - wave packet should show time evolution and dissipation

+## Project Outline

+The rest of this README.md contains the outline I wrote for this project.
+A lot of the features are unimplemented, but I saved this here for future reference.

-### Quantsims
+#### Quantsims

 A "Quantsim" is an object created from the QuantumSimulationObject class defined in the QuantSimObj.py file.
 This function has its own .py file in order to isolate and define the quantum objects prior to being experimented on.